mtigas/simurgh/README.md

    acc6d1  AAL1313     40.804138,-72.314026    30850   86.49
    ```

-   Output is streamed constantly (TODO: better printing to screen without
-   filling console buffers).
-Aircraft with location data older than 10 seconds
+   Output is updated constantly.
+Aircraft with location data older than 10sec
    are marked with a `?`, and a timer eventually appears.
 Old aircraft (45sec)
    are discarded from the on-screen list.